sheldonucr/ucr-eecs168-lab/lab3/README.md

 _**Fig. 28.
 Viewing Inverter Layout Instances**_

-Now draw metal paths with `Create -> Path` using the `M1` layer under the LPP panel.
+Now draw metal paths with `Create -> Interconnect` using the `M1` layer under the LPP panel.
 Connect all VDD signals with a single M1 connection and all VSS signals with a single M1 connection.
 Also connect the output of an inverter to the input of the next inverter using the `M1` layer.
 See Fig.29 for M1 connections.

 In addition you need to add labels for the metal connections just added.
 To add labels, select the `M1PIN` layer in the LPP panel and go to `Create -> Text -> Label`.
 Enter a name for each label in the box noted in Fig.30 and place the text labels as noted by the red boxes in Fig.29.
 Label names used are: `VDD, VSS, VIO1, VIO2, VIO3, VIO4, and VIO5`.
 Remember that in order to pass LVS, your M1PIN label names in layout need to match up with the pin names from your ring oscillator schematic.
 Also names for schematic pins and names for layout labels should use uppercase letters.
 Save the layout.